elifesciences/enhanced-preprints-server/README.md

 ## Running with SQLite

-run `docker-compose --profile sqlite up -d` to bring up the application and all related services.
+run either `make watch-sqlite` or `docker-compose --profile sqlite up -d` to bring up the application and all related services.
 You can then import articles as described above.

 NOTE: You will need to run `docker-compose --profile sqlite down --volumes` to fully remove data after the service has shutdown.

 ## Running with CouchDB

-run `docker-compose --profile couchdb up -d` to bring up the application and all related services.
+run either `make watch-couchdb` or `docker-compose --profile couchdb up -d` to bring up the application and all related services.
 You can then import articles as described above.

 NOTE: You will need to run `docker-compose --profile couchdb down --volumes` to fully remove data after the service has shutdown.